dumux/dumux/examples/README.md

 You learn how to

 * generate a randomly distributed permeability field
+* sequentially solve two types of problems after each other:
     * solve a one-phase flow in porous media problem
     * compute the flow field from a pressure solution to pass to a tracer problem
-* sequentially solve two types of problems after each other
+    * solve an instationary tracer transport problem with a given flow field

 ### [:open_file_folder: Example 2: Two-phase flow with infiltration and adaptive grid](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux/tree/master/examples/2pinfiltration)